AuroraToolkit/AuroraCore/README.md

 # AuroraCore

 AuroraCore is the foundational library within the **AuroraToolkit**—a suite of tools designed to simplify the integration of AI capabilities into your projects.
-This package offers robust support for AI-driven workflows, including task orchestration, workflow management, and seamless integration with large language models (LLMs) like OpenAI, Anthropic, and Ollama.
+This package offers robust support for AI-driven workflows, including task orchestration, workflow management, and seamless integration with large language models (LLMs) like Anthropic Claude, Google Gemini, OpenAI ChatGPT, and open-source Ollama models.
 Its modular architecture empowers developers to customize, extend, and integrate with external services effortlessly.

 The AuroraToolkit core package is organized into several modules to enhance flexibility and maintainability:

 - **AuroraCore**: The foundational library for workflow orchestration, utilities, and declarative task management.
-- **AuroraLLM**: A dedicated package for integrating large language models (LLMs) such as OpenAI, Anthropic, and Ollama.
+- **AuroraLLM**: A dedicated package for integrating large language models (LLMs) such as Anthropic, Google, OpenAI, and Ollama.
 - **AuroraTaskLibrary**: A growing collection of prebuilt, reusable tasks designed to accelerate development.
 - **AuroraExamples**: Practical examples demonstrating how to leverage the toolkit for real-world scenarios.